mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 });
 ```

-However, if you want to keep `variant="hover"` to you components, run this codemod or configure theme default props.
+However, if you want to keep `variant="hover"` in your components, run this codemod or configure theme default props.

 ```sh
 npx @mui/codemod@next v5.0.0/link-underline-hover <path>